Custom insights

 2. How Custom Insights work

-With Custom Insights, you can add personalized fields to your meeting summaries.
+With Custom Insights, you can add your own fields to your meeting summaries.

-These fields appear below Sally’s standard summary sections and can contain any type of content you define — such as specific tickets, customer feedback, or internal checklists.
+These fields appear below Sally’s standard summary sections and can contain any type of content — such as tickets, customer feedback, or checklists.

-The process is simple: You provide Sally with a prompt describing what information to extract, and she’ll automatically add it to all relevant future meeting summaries.
+You provide Sally with a prompt describing what she should extract — and she automatically adds this information to future summaries.

 3. How to create Custom Insights